When and where is it?

 Can I bring my children?
 What's it like for them?

 Yes!
-They can dance Saturday morning, swim and play Friday and Saturday afternoon, and enjoy each other’s company with our professional youth activities coordinator, Leah Hyde.
+They can dance Saturday morning, swim and play Saturday afternoon, and enjoy each other’s company with our professional youth activities coordinator, Leah Hyde.
 Camp has an outdoor playscape, a game room with books, ping-pong, air hockey and a library, and 300 people who play well with each other, as role models.
 Parents can also volunteer to help Leah out for an hour or two.
 (We give different jobs to non-parents.)

 How do I get to call a dance or two?